imagej/imagej.github.io/_pages/help/editing/index.md

 * Images and other media should be stored in `/path/to/imagej.github.io/media`.

 * Regularly save your progress with commits.
-The process of commiting your changes pushes your edits to the master branch of the repository hosted on `GitHub`.
+The process of commiting your changes pushes your edits to the main branch of the repository hosted on `GitHub`.
 The process of commiting is described below.

 ## Pushing, pulling, and commiting with Git